 The worst possible combination would be two fearful owners approaching with dogs in an excited, alert state.
 This is the kind of interaction that can and does lead to dog’s fighting.

-Don’t let your dogs approach others without asking: This applies to strange dogs and strange people — you won’t necessarily know whether their dogs are aggressive, or whether they’re afraid of dogs.
+This applies to strange dogs and strange people — you won’t necessarily know whether their dogs are aggressive, or whether they’re afraid of dogs.
 You may have the friendliest dogs in the world, but that stranger walking toward you doesn’t know that, and you don’t know them or their dogs, either.
-This is where communication is again a dog walker’s friend.
+This is where communication is again a dog walker’s friends.

 Just as you should alert other people to anything your dog might do as they pass, it doesn’t hurt to ask about other people’s dogs with a polite, “Are they friendly?” or similar question.
 If the other walker’s dog has an issue, they’ll tell you, and you can both act appropriately.